Food and beverage to Fiji

 - canned and dried fruits

-Australia remains Fiji’s largest supplier of imported wines, with the market being very competitive and wine importers are constantly being presented with new brands.
-Pricing seems to play a major role in deciding which brands to carry and a number of affordable brands are available in bottle shops.
+Australia remains Fiji’s largest supplier of imported wines.
+The market continues to be very competitive and wine importers are constantly presented with new brands.
+Pricing is important along with consistent supply of product when deciding which brands to purchase.

-Whilst Fiji presents a broad range of supply opportunities, the best opportunities in Fiji’s food and beverage industry for Australian exporters are:
+While Fiji presents a broad range of supply opportunities, the best opportunities in the food and beverage industry for Australian exporters are:

 - Australian lamb and beef for the hospitality and food service sector